yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_schema_cache.md

 "linkTitle": "Manage WSDL and XML schema documents", "weight": 3,
 "date": "2019-10-17",
-"description": "WSDL files often contain XML schemas that define the elements that appear in SOAP messages.
-When you import a WSDL file to register a web service, the imported WSDL file, and any XML schemas included in the WSDL, are added to a global cache of WSDL and XML schema documents.
-You can also add XML schemas and WSDL documents to the cache independently. "
+"description": "Manage the global cache of WSDL and XML schema documents."
 }

 WSDL files often contain XML schemas that define the elements that appear in SOAP messages.
 When you import a WSDL file to register a web service, the imported WSDL file, and any XML schemas included in the WSDL, are added to a global cache of WSDL and XML schema documents.
 You can also add XML schemas and WSDL documents to the cache independently.